swkBerlin/kata-bootstraps/csharp/dotnet6/README.md

 ### What is inside?

-**Attention:**

-The contained `.editorconfig` brings formatting configuration and static code analysis rules.
-Violating these rules will fail your build.
-You can delete or adapt this file to get more flexible rules.

-Additional folders, files and configuration:

 - DotnetStarter.Logic - is a DLL project for business logic
 - DotnetStarter.Logic.Tests - is the corresponding xUnit test project, configured with static code rules allowing underscores in test names (GlobalSuppressions.cs)
-- .github\dependabot.yml - configuration for the GitHub Dependabot.
-- .github\workflows\dotnet.yml - automatic builds using GitHub actions.

-### Creating a New Project From this Template

-After having forked this starter project, you'll need to adapt the project names inside this solution and the textual description in this README.md file:

-1. Change the LICENSE to your needs

-2. Renaming from `DotnetStarter` to ...
-    - rename the `.sln`, the contained projects and the root namespaces to match your new project
-    - adapt the test entry in the `.github/workflow/dotnet.yml` file
-    - adapt the test directory in the `.gitpod.yml` file

 ### Prerequisites